Bobby Rush: Fiscal and income

+Healthcare

 Rush sponsored the Nursing Relief for Disadvantaged Areas Act passed in 1999.
 The law temporarily addressed the nursing shortage by providing non-immigrant visas for qualified foreign nurses in Chicago's Englewood neighborhood and was reauthorized in 2005.
 Rush sponsored the Melanie Blocker-Stokes Postpartum Depression Research and Care Act, named for a Chicago native who jumped to her death from a 12th-story window due to postpartum depression.
 The bill would provide for research on postpartum depression and psychosis and services for people suffering from these disorders.
 The Children's Health Act, passed in 2000, incorporated Rush's Urban Asthma Reduction Act of 1999, amending the Preventive Health and Health Services Block Grant program and including an integrated approach to asthma management.